 Cultural

-Our school values Te Tiriti o Waitangi and we are on a journey for greater inclusion of te reo Māori (language) and tikanga Māori (Māori culture) in our daily lives.
+Our school values Te Tiriti o Waitangi and we are on a journey as we activate Te Tiriti o Waitangi in our daily lives.
+Our focus is to:

-Hui Whānau
+Hui a Whānau

-Hui Whānau is the name of the George Street Normal School Whānau group that was established at the end of 2020.
-We meet regularly, form relationships and discuss Māori issues as they relate to both our students and the school as whole.
+Hui a Whānau is the name of the George Street Normal School Whānau group that was established at the end of 2020.
+We meet regularly to develop whanaungatanga and discuss school issues and in particular our shared aspirations for our Māori tamariki.
 This gathering is open to anyone in our school and is an opportunity to share ideas, skills and knowledge and plan for the future of our children.
-Meetings are advertised in our newsletters and everyone is welcome.
+Meetings are advertised in our newsletters and Hero notifications and everyone is welcome.

 Te Ao Māori, Matauranga Māori, Te Reo Māori